samaphp/microapp/README.md

 # microapp
 MicroApp is a minimal PHP 7.4+ microframework for building super-microservices with clean routing and zero dependencies.
 Perfect for fast bootstraps, tiny APIs, internal tools, or focused endpoints where simplicity wins.
-Built for developers who prefer clarity, control, and zero framework overhead.
+Designed for developers who value clarity, control, zero framework overhead and long-term maintainability.
+Built for microservices that can live for decades without requiring upgrades or major refactors.
+You’re encouraged to follow future-proof design principles when building on top of it.

 ## 🌟 Features
 - ✅ `GET`, `POST`, `PUT`, `DELETE`, and `PATCH` method support